Skip to content

 UI for Multiple Files

-The TeXRA UI provides dedicated sections for managing multiple files:
+The TeXRA UI provides dedicated sections for managing multiple input files.

 (See File Management for general UI controls.)